How I wrote ‘What A Beautiful Day’ by The Levellers

 The Levellers formed in Brighton in 1988, with a musical style influenced by punk rock and traditional English folk.
 Led by guitarist and singer Mark Chadwick, the band quickly built a loyal following and by 1993 their third album Levellers had entered the UK charts at No 2.
 The follow-up Zeitgeist would become the band’s first and only chart-topping album, but 1997’s Mouth To Mouth provided them with one of their biggest hit singles in What A Beautiful Day.

-As we hear from its principle writer Mark, the “disgustingly instant” song almost didn’t see the light of day.
+As we hear from its principal writer Mark, the “disgustingly instant” song almost didn’t see the light of day.

 “Basically, it was written where we’d built our own studio: The Metway, in Brighton.
 I only lived down the road, so rather than sitting at the end of my bed with an acoustic guitar, I was going to the studio.